joshvernon/pexpect-example/README.md

 # pexpect-example
-An example using the pexpect library to test an interactive CLI game.
+An example using the pexpect Python library to test an interactive CLI game.

 ### Install and run on Linux with gcc
 ```shell